 If you’ve made it this far… then I have no words.
-Not even I can do 4×8 on each arm for One-Armed Pull-ups!
-Now, despite not hitting my 4×8 on One-Armed Pull-ups, I do know of some extra progression options once you’ve mastered it (or subsidiary exercises that you can perform in lieu of it):
+Not even I can do 4×10 on each arm for One-Armed Pull-ups!
+Now, despite not hitting my 4×10 on One-Armed Pull-ups, I do know of some extra progression options once you’ve mastered it (or subsidiary exercises that you can perform in lieu of it).

 - Weighted One-Armed Pull-ups: I’ve never attempted this before since I have enough difficulty as is on unweighted One-Armed Pull-ups.
-Honestly, if you need to do weighted OAPs, you’ve graduated beyond the Roam Strong system. 🙂
+You’ve graduated beyond me if you do these.

 Pull-ups are my favorite exercise, period.
-They are immensely fun, incredibly functional, work out your entire upper body, and create a strength platform that lets you enjoy life to its fullest.
+They are immensely fun, incredibly functional, work out your entire upper body (and have some of the highest lower rectus abdominis activation of any exercise), and create a strength platform that lets you enjoy life to its fullest.
 They belong in every fitness program, and every athlete, programmer, mom, and apple picker has purpose to pursue them.

 Pull-ups for life.